networktocode/network-importer/docs/architecture.md

 - Vlan
 - Cable

-It's possible to extend the defualt models and add your own, please check the extensibility section of the doc
+> It's possible to extend the default models and add your own, please check the extensibility section of the documentation

 ## Adapters

-To operate the network importer needs 2 adapters.
-An adapter to read the information from the network and one to read/write information to Netbox via its Rest API are provided by default but it's possible to provide your own adapter or extend either of both default adapters.
+To operate the network-importer needs 2 adapters.
+An adapter to read the information from the network and one to read/write information to Netbox via its Rest API are provided by default but it's possible to provide your own adapter or extend either or both default adapters.

-The base adapter for Network-Importer is defined in `network_importer/XXX.py`. the main difference with a standard diffsync adapter is that a network-importer adapter needs to access a nornir inventory as parameters at init time (nornir).
+> The base adapter for Network-Importer is defined in `network_importer/adapters/base.py`.
+The main difference with a standard diffsync adapter is that a network-importer adapter needs to access a nornir inventory as parameters at init time (nornir).

 ### Netbox API Adapter

-The NetBox API adapter is defined to read the status of a netbox server over its rest API and update Netbox based on the status of the network.
+The NetBox API adapter is defined to read the status of a netbox server over its Rest API and update Netbox based on the status of the network.

+The table below present the capabilities in term of Read, Create, Update and Delete supported for each objects by the netbox_api adapter.

 | Model            | Inherit from | Create | Read   | Update | Delete |
 |------------------|--------------|--------|--------|--------|--------|